ItsMeIshan/vidcore/README.md

 - I've tried to follow the best practices for a frontend application and my react learnings to create beautiful and performant user interfaces.

 ## If I had more time I would change this
+- add Live video watching functionality and live chat features, along with the authentication.
+- Cache the search results
 - setup continuous integration to run tests and ESLint checks on every pull requests.
-- add Live video watching functionality and live chat features, along with the authentication.
 - Add end to end tests.

 ## Available Scripts